afkchel/Cybersecurity-Road-Map/Network-Plus/Notes/Security-Technologies.md

 ## 3. The Core Pillars of Security: The CIA Triad

 To counteract threats, information technology systems measure their defensive stance using three fundamental principles.
-This is occasionally referred to as the **AIC Triad** to prevent naming confusion with government agencies.
+This is occasionally referred to as the **AIC Triad** to prevent naming confusion with the US intelligence agency.

 ### A. Confidentiality (C)
 * **Objective:** Assuring that sensitive data is restricted from unauthorized viewing or interception.